 Under the Amended and Restated Credit Agreement, the loan parties are subject to certain customary non-financial covenants, including certain restrictions on incurring certain types of indebtedness, creation of liens on certain assets, making of certain investments, and payment of dividends, as well as a maximum leverage ratio.
 Pursuant to Credit Agreement Amendments, effective July 18, 2016, the maximum leverage ratio has been adjusted to be based on the Total Net Leverage Ratio (as defined in the Amended and Restated Credit Agreement) and we are required, at all times (no longer solely when a threshold amount of revolving loans or letters of credit were outstanding), to maintain a Total Net Leverage Ratio of less than 4.5 to 1.0.
-As of March 31, 2020, we are in compliance with all covenants under the Amended and Restated Credit Agreement.
+However, under the terms of the Amended and Restated Credit Agreement, our Total Net Leverage Ratio requirement may be suspended for a limited time if a "Material Travel Event Disruption" has occurred.

-Under the terms of the Amended and Restated Credit Agreement, our Total Net Leverage Ratio requirement may be suspended for a limited time if a "Material Travel Event Disruption" has occurred.
-As defined in the Amended and Restated Credit Agreement, a "Material Travel Event Disruption" means, in any given calendar month, a decrease of 10% or more in the number of "domestic revenue passenger enplanements" (determined by reference to the monthly "Air Traffic Statistics" published by the Bureau of Transportation Statistics) has occurred as a result of or in connection with a Travel Event (as defined in the Amended and Restated Credit Agreement) as compared to the number of "domestic revenue passenger enplanements" (determined by reference to the monthly "Air Traffic Statistics" published by the Bureau of Transportation Statistics) occurring in the corresponding month during the prior year or, if a Material Travel Event Disruption existed during such month, the most recent corresponding month in which no Material Travel Event Disruption occurred/existed.
+"Material Travel Event Disruption," as defined in the Amended and Restated Credit Agreement, means a decrease of 10% or more has occurred in any given calendar month in the number of "domestic revenue passenger enplanements" as a result of, or in connection with, a Travel Event (as defined in the Amended and Restated Credit Agreement) when compared to the number of "domestic revenue passenger enplanements" occurring in the corresponding month during the prior year, or if a Material Travel Event Disruption existed during such month, the most recent corresponding month in which no Material Travel Event Disruption occurred/existed.
+The number of "domestic revenue passenger enplanements" is determined by reference to the monthly "Air Traffic Statistics," which terms are published by the Bureau of Transportation Statistics.